starmaid/starmaid.github.io/blog/_drafts/2021-10-14-blogging-manifesto.md

 [A companion piece will be linked here for more detail.](https://nickmasso.com)

+EDITING NOTES: GO BACK AND LOOK FOR WHAT IS NEW, WHAT IS OBVIOUS, AND WHAT IS ESTABLISHING MATERIAL

+WHAT DO WE WANT THE MODERN BLOGGER TO BE?
+HOW WILL IT BE BETTER?

 ## 1. The Blogger Exists

 THE BLOGGER has three options.
 First, to blog publicly and openly as their OFFLINE IDENTITY.
 Second, to blog in a restricted sphere, but still as their OFFLINE IDENTITY.
 This results in a RESTRICTED IDENTITY.
-Third, to blog truly ANONYMOUSLY, as a PERSONA.
+Third, to blog truly anonymously, as a PERSONA.
 THE BLOGGER must make this choice, and resist temptation to mix these spheres.

 ## 2. The Blogger Posts